kirby-deprecated-plugins/field-engineer/readme.md

 **UPDATE:** Because of Kirby 3 that will be released soon, this plugin is deprecated and is no longer supported.
 The license has been changed to MIT so you can use it any way you want.

+**Donations:** If you like this plugin, I would be very thankful for any donation: https://www.paypal.me/DevoneraAB

+---

 A [Kirby CMS](https://getkirby.com) field for complex field structures.

 **Supports:**